 - self-study with textbooks and online courses – another popular way to prepare a CCNA exam is by self-studying.
 There are lots of high-quality resources online and tools such as GNS3 or Packet Tracer that enable you to study without actually buying expensive equipment.
 Of course, this website is one of these high-quality online resources :-).
-Many people use website like Ebay or Amazon to find CCNA kits that will enable them to work on real equipment.
+Many people use a website like Ebay or Amazon to find CCNA kits that will enable them to work on real equipment.

 - concentrated boot camps – intensive, week-long live classes that cover months of materials in just a couple of days.
 Not recommended for beginners.

 Types of questions

 There are seven types of questions on the CCNA exam:

 - multiple-choice single answer – you need to choose only a single correct answer:

 - multiple-choice multiple answer – you need to choose multiple answers:

 - fill-in-the-blank – this type of question requires you to type the correct answer:

 - testlet – you get a description of a scenario and need to answer a couple of multiple-choice questions related to it:

 - drag-and-drop – you need to drag and drop items to the proper categories:

 - simulated lab (sim) – a lab scenario where you can access and configure the devices.
 You job is to fix the problem by reconfiguring the devices:

 - simlet – combined sim and testlet question types.
 You get a network topology, a lab scenario, and can access the devices.
 There will be multiple-choice questions based on the information contained in the scenario: